Drug Evaluation Committee 2007-36 Necessity of Procedure Manual Reapproval due to Change of Head of Medical Institution

 JPMA's Opinion

-Article 36, Paragraph 1 of the GCP stipulates that "the director of the implementing medical institution shall prepare a written procedure for operations related to the clinical trial," but since the preparation of such a written procedure is interpreted to be the responsibility of the director of the implementing medical institution, it is not necessary to re-approve the written procedure only because of a change in the director.
+Article 36, Paragraph 1 of the GCP stipulates that "the head of the Investigator Site shall prepare written procedures for operations related to the clinical trial."
+Since the preparation of such written procedures is interpreted to be the responsibility of the head of the Investigator Site, it is not necessary to re-approve the written procedures only because of a change in the director.
 Therefore, it is not necessary to re-approve the procedure manual solely because of a change in the director.

-The contents of the procedure manual should be reviewed as necessary in accordance with revisions to GCP and notices related to the Law Concerning Quality, Efficacy and Safety Assurance of Drugs and Medical Devices (Pharmaceutical Affairs Agency Law), as well as changes in the system of the medical institution conducting the study.
+The contents of the procedure manual should be reviewed as necessary in accordance with revisions to GCP and notices related to the Act on Quality, Efficacy and Safety Assurance of Drugs and Medical Devices (Pharmaceutical Affairs Agency Law), changes in the system of the Investigator Site, and other changes.

 Reason for revision